danielendeg/nugetpackageupdate/specs/DICOM/Zeiss-MultiTenancy/MultiTenancy.md

 Future, we will have all CRUD operations.
 This enable clients who do not have partition mapping.

 ## Extended Query Tags
-These endpoints will remain unchanged; any extended query tag operation will be performed at the scope of the server (all partitions).
+These endpoints will remain unchanged; any extended query tag operation will be performed at the root path and will affect all partitions.

 # Metrics
 Add PartitionId as a dimension to current metrics.
 Whenever STOW, WADO, QIDO and DELETE operation are requested with partitionId, we should emit a metric so that we can know usage of this feature.